SindhePandurangBITS/NVIDIA-Stock---ARIMA-SARIMA-Modeling/README.md

 ## 🎯 Motivation

-The semiconductor revolution—spearheaded by NVIDIA, TSMC and ASML is reshaping technology, economies and geopolitics at unprecedented speed.
-Accurately forecasting NVIDIA’s stock not only offers actionable investment insights but also demonstrates how classical time-series methods can deliver robust, interpretable predictions in a high-stakes, fast-evolving market.
-This project builds a fully reproducible ARIMA/SARIMA pipeline—covering data retrieval, rigorous diagnostics, and performance comparison—to quantify and anticipate market trends with precision.
+The semiconductor revolution spearheaded by NVIDIA, TSMC and ASML is reshaping technology, economies and geopolitics at unprecedented speed.
+Accurately forecasting NVIDIA’s stock not only offers actionable investment insights but also demonstrates how classical time-series methods can deliver robust, interpretable predictions in a high stakes, fast evolving market.
+This project builds a fully reproducible ARIMA/SARIMA pipeline covering data retrieval, rigorous diagnostics, and performance comparison to quantify and anticipate market trends with precision.

 ---

 ## 🧩 Why ARIMA/SARIMA?

-- **Interpretability**: Coefficients directly reflect autoregressive and moving-average components.
+- **Interpretability**: Coefficients directly reflect autoregressive and moving average components.
 - **Efficiency**: Minimal compute needed for univariate series, unlike deep-learning models.
 - **Seasonality & Trend**: SARIMA captures both seasonal cycles and long-term trends in one framework.
 - **Baseline Reliability**: Provides a robust benchmark before exploring advanced methods (e.g., LSTM, Prophet).